 The subsequent investigation and prosecution lasted almost twenty years and was the most expensive trial in Canadian history, costing nearly130 million Canadian dollars.

-131 bodies were recovered from the sea.
-It was one of the biggest operations in the history of the State to recover the bodies which was undertaken by the Irish Navy.
+131 bodies were subsequently recovered from the sea.
+It was one of the biggest operations in the history of the State to recover their remains which was undertaken by the Irish Navy.
 The L.É.
 AISLING navy ship, under the command of Lieutenant Commander James Robinson, was one of the first vessels on scene.
 The RAF and the Royal Navy also helped to recover the bodies and debris from the site which extended over a large area of the sea.

 Every year, a remembrance ceremony is held in Cork at the memorial garden and sundial in Ahakista in County Cork [above]